onflow/flow-cli/docs/account-remove-contract.md

 ---
-title: Remove a Contract with the Fow CLI
+title: Remove a Contract with the Flow CLI
 sidebar_title: Remove a Contract
 ---